5.2.1 Data Acquisition

 # Configure the tros.b environment

-View the USB camera image on the web side, open a new terminal:
+- View the USB camera image on the web browser.
+Open another terminal:

 - Foxy